fededim/Fededim.Extensions.Configuration.Protected/Fededim.Extensions.Configuration.Protected/docs/README.md

 - Cleaned code and added documentation on most methods.

+# Detailed guide

+You can find a [detailed article on CodeProject](https://www.codeproject.com/Articles/5374311/Fededim-Extensions-Configuration-Protected-the-ult) explaning the origin, how to use it and the main point of the implementation.

 # Feedback & Contributing
 Fededim.Extensions.Configuration.Protected is released as open source under the MIT license.
 Bug reports and contributions are welcome at the [GitHub repository](https://github.com/fededim/Fededim.Extensions.Configuration.Protected/tree/master/Fededim.Extensions.Configuration.Protected).